About the course

-Applicants who are successful in the initial round of assessment may be invited to interview.
-The interview will be held using the Skype application (with or without video) and there will be a minimum of two interviewers.
+Applicants who are successful in the initial round of assessment may be invited to interview (usually in early March).
+The interview will be held online (with or without video) and there will be a minimum of two interviewers.

 The interviewers may ask questions about the application submitted for the DPhil and about the research proposal but no advance preparation is required.
 Applicants will also be given the opportunity to raise any questions they have about the programme.

 Any offer of a place is dependent on the University's ability to provide the appropriate supervision for your chosen area of work.
 Please refer to the ‘About’ section of this page for more information about the provision of supervision for this course.

 Your application will be assessed on academic merit and potential, according to the published entry requirements for the course, and evidence relating to commitment to public service and leadership and impact.
 The After you apply section of this website provides further information about the academic assessment of your application, including the potential outcomes.
 Please note that any offer of a place may be subject to academic conditions, such as achieving a specific final grade in your current degree course.
 These conditions may vary depending upon your individual academic circumstances.

 Students are considered for shortlisting and selected for admission without regard to age, disability, gender reassignment, marital or civil partnership status, pregnancy and maternity, race (including colour, nationality and ethnic or national origins), religion or belief (including lack of belief), sex, sexual orientation, as well as other relevant circumstances including parental or caring responsibilities or social background.
 However, please note the following:

 - Socio-economic information may be taken into account in the selection of applicants and award of scholarships for courses that are part of the University’s pilot on selection procedures and for scholarships aimed at under-represented groups;

 - Country of ordinary residence may be taken into account in the awarding of certain scholarships; and